vlsido/ica0002-2020/01-intro/lab.md

 Note: You don't have to wait until your key is added to this list, you can continue with the next task.

 ## Task 3: Install Ansible

+**(on a Control node -- same machine where your SSH keys reside)**

 Note: we will use Ansible version 2.9 for this course.
 Teachers will have this version installed and use it to check your tasks.
 Your code is considered working only if it executes successfully on Ansible 2.9.
 If you're using other Ansible versions -- you're on your own with them.